b-mangel/Personal-Portfolio/index.md

 </p>

 ## Porfolio Guide
-This guide will be split up into specific projects in chronological order.
+This guide will be split into specific projects, in chronological order.
 Alternatively, each one can be accessed by clicking it's subsequent link below.

 #### Links:
 - [ME 1770 Final Project](#1770)